-An initial review of site geochemistry, site historical data, and laboratory quality assurance and quality control data did not identify alternative sources for beryllium, cobalt, and mercury due to Type I (sampling), Type II (laboratory), Type III (statistical evaluation), or Type V (anthropogenic) issues.
+An initial review of site geochemistry, site historical data, and laboratory quality assurance and quality control data did not identify alternative sources for beryllium, cobalt, and mercury due to Type I (sampling), Type II (laboratory), Type III (statistical evaluation), or Type V (anthropogenic sources) issues.
 Groundwater sampling, laboratory analysis, and statistical evaluations were generally completed in accordance with 30 TAC §352.931 and the draft TCEQ guidance for groundwater monitoring (TCEQ 2020).
 As described below, the SSLs for beryllium and cobalt have been attributed to natural variation associated with seasonal effects, which is a Type IV (natural variation) issue.
-The SSL for mercury has also been attributed to a Type IV issue, in this case natural variation associated with the lithology of the uppermost aquifer.
+The SSLs for lead and mercury at AD-33 have also been attributed to a Type IV issue, in this case natural variation associated with the lithology of the uppermost aquifer.